General Electric Building: 1990s to present

-GE donated 570 Lexington Avenue to Columbia University in 1993 to gain a $40 million tax deduction.
+GE donated 570 Lexington Avenue to Columbia University in 1993, gaining a $40 million tax deduction.
 The university formed a joint venture with Bernard H. Mendik's Mendik Company and Quantum Realty Partners, and planned a renovation to attract tenants.
 Between 1993 and 1995, the building was extensively renovated by Ernest de Castro of the WCA Design Group.
 Several interior systems were refurbished, including the lobby and elevators.
 The renovation also added some elements, such as chandeliers, that had been planned but not installed in the original design.
 The exterior was also cleaned and refurbished, and several "miscellaneous modernizations" were removed.
 The adjacent 51st Street subway entrance was also rebuilt with an Art Deco design.
 For his company's preservation of the lobby, Mendik received the Preservation Achievement Award in 1996.

 By the end of 1995, Mendik and Quantum Realty were leasing out space within 570 Lexington Avenue.
 At the time, the building's yearly asking prices per square foot were described as being barely market rate, with 30 $/ft2 being asked on the lower floors, and 40 $/ft2 for the upper floors.
 Additionally, 570 Lexington Avenue was not located on such a prestigious street, and its design precluded modifications such as dropped ceilings, raised floors, or column removals.
 Vornado Realty Trust bought Mendik's company in 1997 and increased its ownership stake in 570 Lexington Avenue to a half stake in 1998.

 The Feil Organization bought the building in February 2001 for $120 million.
 By the 2010s, the building's tenants included Cornell University, Cornwall Capital, Asset.tv, Air India, and the Roosevelt Institute.
 Additionally, in 2018, Urbanspace opened a three-story food hall in the building's base.